TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ```

-### Query Stage List Associated with Usage Plan
+### List Stages Associated with Usage Plan
-- Query a list of stages associated with the usage plan.
+- Retrieves a list of stages associated with the usage plan.

 #### Request